Our Red Pen Markup of the Senate Dem’s Letter on Tax Cuts

 Last Monday, Democratic Senate leadership expressed their concerns over the president’s recent tax cut proposal in a joint letter to Treasury Secretary Steve Mnuchin and Office and Management and Budget Director Mick Mulvaney.
 Their letter correctly criticized the plan’s lopsided benefit to the top 1 percent and pointed out the threat it would pose to key components of our national social safety net like Medicare and Medicaid, but it stopped short of a few important points.

 Most notably, the letter neglected to condemn the Trump administration’s repeated false claims that the plan would pay for itself with growth and would benefit the middle class.
-As we know from past experience, top-heavy tax cuts do not stimulate growth, do not benefit the middle class, and, far from boosting growth, can actually slow it by incentivizing higher incomes for the wealthiest workers.
-I elaborate on these points below and have suggested some light edits to the letter itself, which you can see here.
+As we know from past experience, top-heavy tax cuts do not benefit the middle class and, far from boosting growth, can actually slow it by incentivizing higher incomes for the wealthiest workers instead of productive investment.
+I elaborate on these points below and have suggested some light edits to the letter itself, which you can see above or here.

 - Inequality has grown enormously and this will make it worse.
 Not much more to say here.

 - The proposed business tax cut represents a serious threat to the payroll tax.
 As Democrats correctly point out, Trump’s plan would enable the wealthy to avoid income taxes by shifting their compensation from wages to business income (also referred to as ‘pass-through income’).
-Since pass-through pay only the employee’s share of payroll taxes, which are normally split between workers and employers, income shifting threatens the solvency of social security, Medicare, and Medicaid, which are funded by payroll taxes.
+Since pass-throughs pay only the employee’s half of payroll taxes, income shifting threatens the solvency of social security, Medicare, and Medicaid, which are funded by payroll taxes.
+I wrote more about this here.

 - The plan will greatly enlarge the deficit.
 Yes, but**.